omkarcloud/google-maps-scraper/README.md

 ### ❓ How to Get the Pro Version?

-Visit the GitHub Sponsorship Page [here](https://github.com/sponsors/omkarcloud?frequency=one-time) and make a one-time payment of $28 by selecting the Google Maps Scraper Pro Option.
+Visit the GitHub Sponsorship Page [here](https://github.com/sponsors/omkarcloud?frequency=one-time) and make a one-time payment of $28 by selecting the Google Maps Extractor Pro Option.

 ![Pay](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/pay.gif)